saskiabt/mmb/README.md

 Features:

-Frontend routing using react-router-dom, index route to login page.
-Login page and sign up page to create user credentials which can then be used to access private routes, such as create-posts, edit posts, and delete posts.
+Frontend routing using react-router-dom, index route to Feed page.
+Nav links to login page and sign up page to create user credentials which can then be used to access private routes, such as create-posts, edit posts, and delete posts.

 Backend routing using express and Node.js.

 Backend authentication using JSON Web Tokens and Bcrypt.
 Frontend authentication and global state management using redux and redux-toolkit.

 Dashboard that shows current user's posts and displays form to enter new post.

-Font Credits:

--Compagnon from Velvetyne Type Foundry.
-Credits to Juliette Duhé + Léa Pradine + Valentin Papon + Chloé Lozano + Sébastien Riollier.

--MiniPax by Raphaël Ronot